Privacy policy

 12.8 Advertising

-With such advertising, we would particularly like to reach people who are already interested in our activities and operations or who might be interested in them(remarketing and targeting).
-For this purpose, we may transmit corresponding - possibly also personal - data to third parties that enable such advertising.
-We can also determine whether our advertising is successful, i.e. in particular whether it leads to visits to our website (conversion tracking).
+We use this type of advertising specifically to reach people who are already interested in our activities and services, or who might be interested in them (remarketing and targeting).
+To this end, we may share relevant information—including, where applicable, personal data—with third parties that facilitate such advertising.
+We can also determine whether our advertising is successful, specifically whether it leads to visits to our website (conversion tracking).

 Third parties with whom we advertise and with whom you are registered as a user may be able to assign the use of our website to your profile there.